About Thistlewood Farm

-Thistlewood Farm is so much more than the story of a farmhouse.
+Thistlewood Farm is so much more than just DIY’s and home decor.

 And my husband was on the fast-track in a tall skyscraper in the middle of that metroplex with all of its fast-paced allure and overwhelming responsibilities.
-And although we were happy with our life and our family….we were so busy.
+And although we were happy with our life and our family was so busy.

 Maybe too busy.

 But amidst all of that busy was a dream.

 A dream of a place where life was simpler.

 A place where our children could run and breathe and grow without all of the constraints of an overwhelmingly fast-paced lifestyle.

 A place where the all of the busy and the noise and the clamor could end in a screeching stand-still.

 A place where you could see the stars.

 But the merry-go-round was spinning faster and faster.